2022-23 Northwestern Transfer Acceptance Rate, Requirements, and Application Deadline

 Students who have the best chance to gain admission to Northwestern have done the following:

-• Are in the process of completing at least 24 semester credit hours.
+• Are in the process of completing at least 24 semester credit hours (one full-time year of study).

-According to the admissions committee “Strong applicants have completed course work across the full range of the liberal arts and sciences courses and maintained a B average.”
+According to the admissions committee, competitive applicants have maintained a B average in their college coursework.
 In our experience working with successful Northwestern transfers, students with a 3.75 or above have the most legitimate chance.

-All transfer applicants must complete the Common App essay (same prompts as for freshmen):
+All transfer applicants must complete the following two essays:

-Northwestern transfer decisions are made on a rolling basis.
-There is no singular notification date.
+Decisions are made on a rolling basis—there is no singular notification date.

 Final Thoughts – Northwestern University Transfer Acceptance Rate